First SEO Practices For New Sites

 Then you start writing.
 Write about all those topics that are important to your audience.
 Use the words you came up with in your keyword research.
 You need to have content about the topics you want to rank for to start ranking in the search results.

 Take a look at your results in the search engines once you start ranking (the so-called snippets).
 Are those meta descriptions and the titles of the search results inviting?
 Are they tempting enough for your audience to click on them?
 Or should you write better ones?

 Which pages and posts are most important?
 These should have other pages and posts linking to them.
 Make sure to link to the most important content.
-Google will follow your links, the post and pages that have the most internal links will be most likely to rank high in the search engines.
+Google will follow your links, and the post and pages that have the most internal links will be most likely to rank high in the search engines.
 Setting up such a structure is basically telling Google which articles are important and which aren’t.
-Our brand new text link counter can be a great help to see if you’re linking often enough to your most important content.

 Google follows links.
 Links are important.
 So get the word out.
 Reach out to other site owners – preferably of topically related websites – and ask them to write about your new site.
 If Google follows multiple links to your website, it’ll crawl it more often.
-This is crucial when you do the SEO for a new website, and will eventually help in your rankings.
-Don’t go overboard in link building for SEO though, buying links is still a no-go:
+This is crucial when you SEO a new website and will eventually help your rankings.
+Don’t overdo link building for SEO; buying links is still a no-go.

-I hope this article about the first SEO practices gives you an idea of ‘where to start’ your search engine optimizations in your new website, feel free to use the comments section below if you have any question.
+I hope this guide with top tips on SEO first practices on new sites gives you an idea of ‘where to start your search engine optimizations on your new website.

 But remember to be patient, as search engines take time to crawl your site and start ranking.
 So feel free to use the comments section below if you have any questions.